csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

     Provisioning an Autonomous Database instance.
 ## Task 3: Connect to the Autonomous Database instance via SQL Developer

+See [the documentation](https://docs.oracle.com/en-us/iaas/autonomous-database-shared/doc/connect-sql-dev182.html#GUID-14217939-3E8F-4782-BFF2-021199A908FD) if you want to learn more about connecting to Oracle SQL Developer.

 1. Click on **Edit** in the **Network** category, **Access control list** section:

     ![Edit Access control list](images/modify-access-control-list-adb.png " ")